Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-01/01-internet/page-02.md

 <div class="divider-rounded"></div>

-Let’s watch some videos to better understand what “the Internet” is.
+Let’s watch some videos to better understand what “the internet” is.
 Part of web development is understanding _how_ to get your website online, and to make sure it stays online.
-This means you need to have a basic understanding of what the Internet actually _is,_ and how it works.
+This means you need to have a basic understanding of what the internet actually _is,_ and how it works.
 Take a look!

 ## What is the Internet?